dthx2710/Dolicon-Blue-Archive/src/pages/student/yuuka.md

 normalText: Every 15 seconds, deal 301% damage to an enemy.
 enhancedText: Increases her defense by 14%
 subText: While hidden, recover 75% heal potency (CD 10 sec).
+profile:
+  height: 167
+  artist: Hwansang
+  info: >-
+    Treasurer of the Millennium Academy Student Council, "Seminar".

+    She is one of the most gifted mathematicians in the Millennium, which has a high percentage of science majors, and she oversees the budget management of the Millennium.
+She is good at arithmetic and has a habit of playing it to calm herself down when she is troubled by complicated things or in the middle of conflicts.
+  hobbies: Calculation
+  jpname: 早瀬ユウカ
+  cv: Ran Haruka (春花らん)
+  club: Seminar
+  fullname: Hayase Yuuka
+  birthday: Mar 14
+  age: 16
 ---